Japan ramps up campaign to get youth vaccinated against COVID-19

 The 21-year-old is currently in the final phase of job hunting, and the last thing he wants is for a hard-won appointment with a potential employer to be derailed by side effects from the shots.

-“My parents got the shots, and they told me they both experienced fever and suffered from a sense of fatigue afterwards,” Haseyama said.
+“My parents got the shots, and they told me they both experienced fever and suffered from a sense of fatigue afterward,” Haseyama said.
 “So I think I’ll hold off on getting vaccinated until after I’m done with my job interviews.”

 The student is one of many vaccine-hesitant young people in Japan, a group that authorities and scientists are trying to steer toward immunization amid a delta-driven surge in COVID-19 cases.